juliagleichweit/sim1/README.md

 In __data/audio__ you can find the corresponding labels for kermit and non_kermit.
 The __CNN_audio.py__ uses a Numpy-array to feed the network.
 You can produce these files via __src/preprocessing_audio.py__ or use the train (*trainchunks.npy*) and test file (*testchunks.npy*) are directly located in data.
-For the audio 40 MFCCs (Mel-Frequency Cepstral Coefficient) are used.
-MFCCs make us of the  Mel scaling to try to model the way that the human hearing audiotory system perceives sounds.
-That is also why we chose to use this features.

-The model is a simple deep neural network which should achieve around 83% accuracy on the test data.

 In summary, this is our directory structure:
 ```